 4. Keep Food Away from Hazardous Materials: Remember the cardinal rule: Keep food storage away from anything potentially harmful.
 So, store your food away from paints, fertilizers, pesticides, or cleaning materials.

 5. Store Food in a Temperature-Controlled Area: Garages can get hot in summer and freezing in winter.
 Find a spot in your garage that remains relatively cool and stable in temperature.
+Consider areas where proper lighting allows you to monitor your storage conditions without exposing food to excessive heat.

 You’ll help ensure your food lasts longer by choosing the right area in your garage.